emanuelpalm/android-compute/README.md

 There are two primary categories of agents in a Palm/compute application, namely *clients*, and *services*.
 A client is any agent able to accept incoming *lambdas* and *batches*, and a service is any agent able to submit such to known clients.
-The diagram below illustrates how a service is sending a batch with ID 1 to some client, and receiving the result.
+The diagram below illustrates a service sending a batch to some client and receiving the result.

 ![diagram](/design/docs/palm-compute-diagram.png)